Look for an ulcer, or a red or white patch in the mouth that does not heal within 3 weeks.

 Tobacco use is the main cause of mouth cancer.

-Drinking alcohol to excess can increase risks four fold.
+Drinking alcohol to excess can increase risks fourfold.

 Drinking and smoking together can make mouth cancer up to 30 times more likely to develop.